etcinit/nexii/README.md

 ### Homebrew on OSX

-The easiest way to use nexii is to install with Brew:
+The easiest way to get nexii is to install it with Brew:

 - `brew tap etcinit/homebrew-etcinit`
 - `brew install nexii`